-Soil samples and decontamination verification sampling activities will be conducted at the permitted unit in order to verify that soils and equipment at the permitted meet the closure performance standards in Permit Section 9.2.
+Soil sampling and decontamination verification sampling activities will be conducted at the permitted unit in order to verify that soils, structures, and related equipment at the permitted unit meet the closure performance standards in Permit Section 9.2.
 All samples will be collected and analyzed in accordance with the procedures in Sections 6.2, 6.3, and 6.4 of this closure plan.

-One wipe sample will be collected from each piece of decontaminated equipment related to the permitted unit.
-In compliance with Permit Section 9.4.7.1.ii, this closure plan will ensure the collection of soil samples from the following locations:
+One wipe sample will be collected from each piece of decontaminated equipment.

+In compliance with Permit Section 9.4.7.1.ii, this closure plan will ensure the collection of soil samples in the following locations: